-Mr. Wong Ling Sun, Vincent, MILT, JP, aged 48, is the Chairman since 12 December 2014.
+Mr. Wong Ling Sun, Vincent, MILT, JP, aged 49, is the Chairman since 12 December 2014.
 Mr. Wong was appointed as Executive Director of the Company on 16 October 2004.
 He is also the director of all subsidiaries of the Group.
 Mr. Wong is the son of Ms. Ng Sui Chun, the brother of Ms. Wong Wai Man, Vivian and Ms. Wong Wai Sum, Maya and the nephew of Mr. Wong Man Chiu, who is the engineering manager of the Group.
 He also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of SFO, namely Skyblue Group Limited ("Skyblue"), Metro Success Investment Limited ("Metro Success") and JETSUN UT Company (PTC) Limited ("JETSUN").
 Mr. Wong holds a bachelor of arts degree in economics and he is an honorary fellow of School of Professional and Continuing Education of The University of Hong Kong ("HKU SPACE").
 He is currently a member of the Town Planning Appeal Board of Development Bureau and the Administrative Appeal Board of Chief Secretary for Administration's Office.

 Prior to joining the Group in 2002, he worked for a large smart card system provider company in Hong Kong.
 Mr. Wong is a member of the Chartered Institute of Logistics and Transport ("CILT") in Hong Kong.
 Mr. Wong was an elected member of the Southern District Council from 2008 to 2015.
 As the Chairman, Mr. Wong is responsible for chairing and leading the Board in formulating the overall business strategies, monitoring the corporate development of the Group and maintaining good standard of corporate governance practices throughout the Group.

-Ms. Ng Sui Chun, aged 72, is the finance director of the Company and one of the founders of the Group.
+Ms. Ng Sui Chun, aged 73, is the finance director of the Company and one of the founders of the Group.
 She also holds directorship in all subsidiaries of the Group.
-Ms. Ng has been actively involved in the management of the daily operations of the Group for over 48 years and is responsible for the implementation of corporate policies, particularly in the area of finance and administration of the Group.
+Ms. Ng has been actively involved in the management of the daily operations of the Group for over 49 years and is responsible for the implementation of corporate policies, particularly in the area of finance and administration of the Group.
 She also actively participates in charitable activities, including being the chairman of the Aberdeen Women Compassion Association, a committee member of the Association for the Elders of Aberdeen, a member of Zhongshan Overseas Women Association and a committee member of The Tung Wah Group of Hospitals Aberdeen District Committee.
 Ms. Ng is the mother of Mr. Wong Ling Sun, Vincent, Ms. Wong Wai Man, Vivian and Ms. Wong Wai Sum, Maya.
 She is also the sister-in-law of Mr. Wong Man Chiu.
 She also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of SFO, namely Skyblue, Metro Success and JETSUN.

-Mr. Chan Man Chun, MBA, JP, aged 59, is the CEO and Executive Director.
+Mr. Chan Man Chun, MBA, JP, aged 60, is the CEO and Executive Director.
 Mr. Chan is actively involved in the overall business operations and is responsible for the formulation and implementation of the corporate strategies of the Group.
 He holds a master degree in business administration (MBA) and a bachelor degree in transport from The Hong Kong Polytechnic University.
-Mr. Chan is a chairman of the Hong Kong Scheduled (GMB) Licensee Association.
-He is also a chairman of the District Youth Community Building Committee of the Home Affairs Department, a chairman of the Southern District Youth Programme Committee, the Southern District Football Club and the Southern District Recreation & Sports Association.
+Mr. Chan is the chairman of the Hong Kong Scheduled (GMB) Licensee Association.
+He is currently an appointed member of the Southern District Council, the chairman of the District Youth Community Building Committee of the Home Affairs Department, and a member of the Service Quality Group for Residential Child Care Centre/Residential Special Child Care Centres of Social Welfare Department.
+He is also the president of the Southern District Football Club and the chairman of the Southern District Recreation & Sports Association.
 He joined the Group in July 1989 and was appointed as CEO on 1 April 2005.